YuyioYT/Glitch-Engine/README.md

 Full screen with F11

+GameJolt support 8 in the main menu (very unfinished and alpha)

 //////////////////////////

 Psych engine: i dont need to explain the base of the engine is psych engine